Devolution

 • infrastructure

-For example, in Essex the elected Mayor would also serve as the Police, Fire, and Crime Commissioner.
-The Mayor would make strategic decisions, help attract investment and improve infrastructure.
+For example, in Essex the elected Mayor will also serve as the Police, Fire, and Crime Commissioner.
+The Mayor will make strategic decisions, help attract investment and improve infrastructure.

 On the other hand, a Mayor for a local council is responsible for the governance of a single local authority.
 The mayor's powers are more focused on the day-to-day administration and local services within that specific council area.
 They work closely with the council to implement policies and manage local services such as: